Directors & Officers

 The scope of corporate responsibilities facing directors and officers has never been so broad.
 No matter how well-intentioned, every corporate decision carries the risk that a disgruntled shareholder or creditor may later claim the board’s action breached the duties of care, good faith or loyalty.

 Whatever the dispute, our goal is the same – early resolution with an eye toward cutting off a claimant’s damages, bringing certainty to an otherwise unpredictable situation and cauterizing the expenditure of defense fees and costs.
 But we also recognize, particularly when it comes to our non-profit clients, that certain causes warrant a full fight.
-When a board has justifiable concerns with an early resolution strategy, whether it’s the risk of setting a bad precedent or subjecting it to bad press, we evaluate those concerns and our defenses early, stick to a carefully-crafted and agreed-upon plan and fight the claim.
+When a board has justifiable concerns with an early resolution strategy, whether it’s the risk of setting a bad precedent or subjecting itself to bad press, we evaluate those concerns and our defenses early, stick to a carefully-crafted and agreed-upon plan and fight the claim.